- What steps can I take to help to facilitate Office of Research processing?

 - Should a PI or department staff member negotiate their own contract?

 Never.
-The Office of Research is the only official office authorized to accept binding terns in research contracts on behalf of the University.
+The Office of Research is the only official office authorized to accept binding terms in research contracts on behalf of the University.
 The PI and department are certainly permitted (and are encouraged) to discuss the scope of work and the budget with a sponsor, but the rest of the contract terms are the purview of the Office of Research.
 Only those terms reflected in the final, executed contract are binding on the parties.
 Communications between the PI/department and the sponsor may lead to confusion over the contract terms.

 It is important for the researcher to read the terms of all research agreements before transmitting it for University signature.
 The Office of Research assumes that a researcher who transmits a contract has read and agrees to conform to those terms (Rights, Roles and Responsibilities of Sponsored Research Investigators).
-Note: The Office of Research with confer with the Office of University Counsel and the Innovation Institute, or any necessary compliance office as required in the review and negotiation of any research contract.
+Note: The Office of Research will confer with the Office of University Counsel and the Innovation Institute, or any necessary compliance office as required in the review and negotiation of any research contract.

 - What is the role of the UPMC OSPARS and how do we work together?